doHernandezM/SlideViewController/README.md

 public var rotateViewClockwise = false
 ```

-* If a rotation event if fleeting, get out of it after one rotation.
+* If a rotation event is fleeting, get out of it after one rotation.
 ```swift
 private var stopEditAfterRotate = false
 ```